Finite Bitching

 As it goes with pity, so it goes with complaining.
 At the bottom of my “oft-uttered phrases” whiteboard at work5 was the phrase, “Finite Bitching”.
 Written under that was, “Vent.
 Move on.”
 I consider myself a pretty empathetic person, but I am very aware of the timeout I have for that empathy.
 The negative is there.
 The negative is real.
 The negative should be acknowledged.
 But the negative should not consume.
 The negative should not win.

-“Finite Bitching” was last phrase on my whiteboard intentionally.
+“Finite Bitching” was the last phrase on my whiteboard intentionally.
 I would cover every possible oft-uttered phrase before this one.
 But, alas, there would come a time when I would point the person to that final phrase.
 I’ve heard your concerns.
 I’ve let you vent.
 Now it’s time to move on.